Beyond The Point by Claire Gibson

 Flashback to the early 2000s…

 I also connected personally with their three women.
 As someone who started adulthood around the same time as they did, I love the flashbacks to life in the early 2000s.
 The references to technology and how different life was not even 20 years ago was spot on.
-There were some Christian themes but it felt natural and worked for me as a reader, even though.
+There were some Christian themes but it felt natural and worked for me as the reader.
 Faith was a part of the storyline for one of these characters in particular and I thought it added another thoughtful dimension to this writing.

 I highly recommend Beyond the Point and I can’t wait to read what Claire Gibson writes next.